imchin/Xicro/docs/setupxicro.rst

                "(The name of the package that contains the interface file)/(Name_of_fileinterface).msg"

-    3. Setup_Srv_client : Configuration for service client.
+    3. srv_client : Configuration for service client.
         In format : [ [ID_service,Name_service,Interface,time_out],[ID_service_2,Name_service_2,Interface_2,time_out_2],.......]

         1. ID_service : It sets the ID of the service_client for the system Xicro.